-A form of proxy is enclosed or can be accessed at www.hsbc.com/proxy.
-I encourage you to vote on the resolutions in advance of the AGM by completing and submitting a form of proxy appointing the Chairman of the AGM as your proxy.
-This is to ensure that your vote is counted even if you plan to attend electronically.
-Appointing a proxy will not prevent you from attending the AGM electronically or physically and voting on the day.
+Your vote is important.
+Whether or not you plan to attend the AGM, I encourage you to vote on the resolutions in advance of the meeting by completing and submitting a form of proxy appointing the Chairman of the AGM to vote on your behalf.
+This is to ensure that your vote is counted even if you are unable to attend on the day.
+Appointing a proxy will not prevent you from attending the AGM in person or electronically and voting or asking questions on the day.
+Instructions of how to vote are summarised on page 4.
 Together with the Board, I would like to thank you - our valued shareholders - for your continued support and I very much look forward to being able to welcome you to the AGM.